 - Ratio of the third pair of sides: 10/5 = 2

 Since all the ratios are equal to 2, the sides are proportional, and the scale factor is 2.
-This means that Triangle B is twice as large as Triangle A.
+Basically, Triangle B is twice as large as Triangle A.

 If the ratios are not equal, the sides are not proportional, and the polygons are not similar.
-For example, if the sides of Triangle B were 6, 8, and 11, the ratios would be 2, 2, and 2.2, which are not all equal, indicating that the triangles are not similar.
+To give you an idea, if the sides of Triangle B were 6, 8, and 11, the ratios would be 2, 2, and 2.2, which are not all equal, indicating that the triangles are not similar.

 Real-World Applications of Polygon Similarity